ti-uni-bielefeld/logisim-evolution-basys3/README.md

 - Script to start Logisim Evolution
 - User Manual with instructions on how to synthesize and download circuits to the Basys3 FPGA board
 - Additional patches onto Logisim Evolution 3.9.0 to make it easier to synthesize and download circuits to the Basys3 FPGA board.
 These patches include:
-    - FPGA support for Keyboard and Video components
+    - FPGA support for Keyboard and Video components (see [Keyboard and Video components](#keyboard-and-video-components))
     - Only show Basys3 board in FPGA menu
     - Fix for asynchronous RAM
     - Automatically set Vivado tool path